Hitting the Mark: Family Adventures in JXN MS

 But not too far away: the Days expressed how genuinely welcome Jackson made them feel!

 Ask anyone, the family found out, and food is always a “must-enjoy” on any Jackson visit.
 “The food is SO good.
 It was absolutely worth the numerous sad, sad salads and smoothies I had to have to make up for it back at home.”

 Let’s start with the most important meal of the day – breakfast!

 “Carve out a visit to Urban Foxes.
 This charming old home-turned-pastry-shop features handcrafted pies, scones, cookies and coffee!
 The entire house has fun, funky seating and various meeting rooms throughout, so you can gather in your own cozy space with your family.
 We took a spot in what looks like it was once the living room, lounging around amidst adorable antique furniture.”

 If a more traditional breakfast is your thing, “you CAN’T miss Brent’s Drugs!”
 Chelsea noted the classic soda fountain for their southern hospitality, iconic lunch counter and walls full of quirky history.

-Also, for breakfast or lunch: Campbell’s Craft Donuts
+Also, for breakfast or lunch: Campbell’s Craft Donuts (now closed).

 Southern steakhouse Char at Highland Village was a lunchtime hit.
 Opting for surf-and-turf, the Day’s meal featured filets, no-filler crab cakes and salmon.
 Tip: “Make sure to save room for their famous house-made pecan pie or pecan caramel butter crunch.”